chaijs/chai-fs/README.md

 See the `Gruntfile` for additional commands.

-### Test generator
+### :wrench: Test generator

-This plugin uses a prototype of an "assertion plugin test-case generator".
+This plugin uses a prototype of an "assertion plugin test generator". :

-Look into the existing tests and notice the generator pattern used to generate tests for all aspects of the assertions while keeping the specs DRY.
+Check the existing tests and notice the generator pattern used to generate tests for all aspects of the assertions while keeping the specs DRY.

 The pattern splits the test into a style declaration tree and a set of variation on 3 types of test scenarios.
 The generator then combines ('multiplies') every scenario variation with the style tree data to get good coverage of all cases.